 She vowed to expand upon the legacy of term-limited Republican Gov. Glenn Youngkin by pursuing polices to create jobs and foster a business-friendly agenda.

-The former Marine mechanic went all-in on transgender issues, criticizing Ms. Spanberger’s support for a bill in Congress that prevented biological men who identify as women from being denied access to shared public facilities, including restrooms, locker rooms, and dressing rooms.
+The former Marine mechanic went all-in on transgender issues.
+She criticized Ms. Spanberger’s support for a bill in Congress that prevented biological men who identify as women from being denied access to shared public facilities, including restrooms, locker rooms and dressing rooms.

-But heading into Election Night, polls showed Ms. Earle-Sears, a proud conservative, would need a last-minute miracle to overcome months of polling that showed her trailing in the race.
+Heading into election night, polls showed that Ms. Earle-Sears, a proud conservative, would need a last-minute miracle to overcome months of polling that showed her trailing in the race.

 She also faced headwinds from Washington, known as the “Virginia curse” — a trend in which the party of the newly elected president historically struggles in Virginia’s gubernatorial race.

 Mr. Trump, who did not campaign with Ms. Earle-Sears, lost Virginia in three straight presidential races.
-Preliminary exit polls on Tuesday showed 56% of voters disapproved of his performance, compared to 41% who approved.
+Preliminary exit polls Tuesday showed 56% of voters disapproved of his performance, compared with 41% who approved.

-Meanwhile, Ms. Spanberger effectively capitalized on voter dissatisfaction with Mr. Trump and the economic uncertainty stemming from his policies, aligning her message with the broader political headwinds emanating from Washington.
+Meanwhile, Ms. Spanberger effectively capitalized on voter dissatisfaction with Mr. Trump and the economic uncertainty stemming from his policies.
+She aligned her message with the broader political headwinds emanating from Washington.

-She positioned herself as a pragmatic leader willing to challenge Mr. Trump’s policies, including on abortion rights.
+She positioned herself as a pragmatic leader.
 She denounced the president’s tariffs, cuts to future health care spending, and reductions to the federal workforce that have affected many of the roughly 140,000 government employees living in Virginia.

-The message resonated with voters in Northern Virginia, who said Ms. Spanberger seemed willing to work across party lines, describing her as a competent voice in a chaotic time.
+The message resonated with voters in Northern Virginia, who said Ms. Spanberger seemed willing to work across party lines.
+They described her as a competent voice in a chaotic time.

-Leah Heath, a realtor, said it was the first time she has voted for a straight Democratic ticket.
+Leah Heath, a real estate agent, said it was the first time she has voted for a straight Democratic ticket.

 “It was kind of an obvious choice, if you ask me,” Ms. Heath said.
 “You’re kind of for or against the current administration.”